Developerss-jk/.github/profile/README.md

 ## 🌈 Contribution Guidelines

 We believe in **collaboration** and **community**! 🫂 Here's how you can join us:
-1. Fork any project that catches your eye 👀.
+1. Email us to catch our eye 👀.
 2. Read the detailed **Contributing.md** in the project repository 📜.
 3. Submit issues, feature requests, or bug fixes – your input matters! 🐛✨.
 4. Create pull requests and contribute to our mission of building amazing things.